NeuroTechX/ntx_slack_archive/eegdata.md

  >pat: The official support for 2016 headbands hasn't been added to muse-io yet.
 Alexandres code is a good stop gap solution

+4/7/2017 9:40 PM

+ **pat** :

+ >Thanks!
+Good to know it's safe for me to stick to muse-io then